jwcompdev/PyLinuxToolkit/README.md

 It is currently written in Python 3.9 but want to eventually move to 3.10 once it matures some.
 I am using PyCharm IDE.

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/jwcompdev/PyLinuxToolkit/issues)
 Please feel free to help out!
-This project is open souce for a reason and I want to make it the most useful I can.
+This project is open source for a reason, and I want to make it the most useful I can.

 ## License [![License](https://img.shields.io/github/license/jwcompdev/PyLinuxToolkit)](https://github.com/jwcompdev/PyLinuxToolkit/blob/main/LICENSE)